-The Appeals Administrator with respect to reviewing an adverse Claim for Plan Benefits is Aetna.
+The Appeals Administrator with respect to reviewing an adverse Claim for Plan Benefits is the applicable insurer or HMO for the Plan.
 The Appeals Administrators with respect to reviewing an adverse Claim for an Eligibility Determination are the North America Health and Insurance Plans Leader and the North America Health and Insurance Plan Manager.